MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(emp_1.fullname())

 ```
-here we have printed what we have expected.
+Here we have printed what we have expected.

-now we are going to update our first name and again do the same actions.
+Now we are going to update our first name and again do the same actions.

 ```Python
 emp_1.first="jim"